learn-co-students/ruby-environment-setup-000/README.md

 [Flatiron Bash Profile](https://github.com/flatiron-school/dotfiles/blob/master/bash_profile)

-Within that Bash Profile are comments that explain each part.
-Make sure to read them!
-You can always comment sections in/out to see what they do and how they effect your prompt, shell, and environment.
+Within that Bash Profile are comments that explain each part. **Make sure to read them!** You can always comment sections in/out to see what they do and how they effect your prompt, shell, and environment.
 To create this bash_profile locally, simply navigate into your home directory (`cd ~`) and `touch .bash_profile` or if it exists already (`ls -a` and scan the output to see if there is a file .bash_profile - `open .bash_profile`).
 Copy the raw text from the Flatiron Bash Profile into your bash_profile and save.

 Just remember, to activate a change in the dotfile, you must **reload your shell**.
-You can do that via opening a new tab.
+You can do that via opening a new tab or typing `source .bash_profile` (from the `~` directory).

 # Directory Setup